App Development

 { type: 'checkbox', name: 'subtitleVisible', for: 'subtitle', as: 'visibility', default: true },

-When the editor unchecks the toggle, the subtitle field hides in the sidebar.
-Both values are still passed as props to your component.
-Your component can use the checkbox value to conditionally render the field:
+The toggle does not hide the target field from the sidebar.
+Both fields are always editable in Studio, and both values are passed as props to your component.
+The component template reads the checkbox value to decide whether to render the target on the frontend:

 <template>